Schiiss/blog/_posts/2025-01-13-azure-ai-vision-video-retrieval.md

 ## Use Case Overview

 To maintain tribal knowledge, folks often record key business processes in Microsoft Teams and store them on SharePoint.
 However, efficiently indexing and searching these recordings remains a challenge, especially as team members transition roles.
-There is lots of tribal knowledge that exists within teams, and it is always a challenge to maintain this knowledge and folks move on to new roles.
+There is lots of tribal knowledge that exists within teams, and it is always a challenge to maintain this knowledge as folks move on to new roles.
 I think capturing recordings is a great way to archive this knowledge so long as you are doing them regularly and provide a mechanism to efficiently index/search them.

 This is where Azure AI Vision comes into play.
 Azure AI Vision provides a mechanism to perform [retrieval over videos](https://learn.microsoft.com/en-us/azure/ai-services/computer-vision/reference-video-search) and I think is a good technology candidate to help make the videos searchable and more accessible.